-The New York City Bar Association supports amending § 498 of the Judiciary Law to provide that communications between a consumer of legal services and a lawyer referral service be deemed to be privileged on the same basis as those provided by law for communications between attorney and client.
+The New York City Bar Association recommends amending § 498 of the Judiciary Law to provide that communications between a consumer of legal services and a legal referral service or lawyer referral service be deemed to be privileged on the same basis as those provided by law for communications between attorney and client.
 This privilege could be waived only by the consumer of legal services.
+A copy of the proposed amendment is appended to this report.